ianfergu/a3/README.md

 Read through the code for Picture and be sure you understand what each of the methods is supposed to do.
 In particular:

- * The various forms of the paint method should generally return a new Picture object with the described changes.
-In other words, a Picture object is expected to be immutable.
+ * Notice that the various forms of the paint method return a Picture object with the required changes if any.
+If the underlying implementation of Picture is mutable (i.e., is allowed to change the value of one or more of its fields including element values of arrays), then the return value of these methods will be the original object since that object reflects the change.
+Getting back the same object that you started with implies that the object was mutated.
+However, immutable implementations of picture are possible.
+Such an implementation will need to create a new Picture object that reflects the result of the paint operation and return that new object as the result.
+Getting back a different object than you started with thus implies immutability and the returned object is also expected to be immutable.
  * The form of the paint method that paints a region specifies two opposite corners, namely (ax, ay) and (bx, by).
 Depending on the values of ax, ay, bx, and by these might represent the upper left and lower right corners or these might represent the lower left and upper right corners.
 Which situation is in effect is determined by the values provided and you should not make any assumptions about which is which.
  * All parameters should be checked for being within their legal values (i.e., coordinates are all non-negative and within the picture's dimensions, pixel values are non-null, factor values are between 0.0 and 1.0, etc.).
-Any illegal values should result in an IllegalArgumentException.
+Any illegal values should result in throwing an IllegalArgumentException.

 ## Novice

 Create two implementations of Picture as follows.

- * PixelArrayPicture
+ * MutablePixelArrayPicture
-   * PixelArrayPicture should implement Picture by encapsulating a 2D array of pixels.
-It should have the following constructor:
+   * MutablePixelArrayPicture should implement Picture by encapsulating a 2D array of pixels that are mutable (i.e., allowed to change).
+It should have the following constructor forms:
    ```
+   // Creates new object using values provided by pixel_array, matching in size.
-   public PixelArrayPicture(Pixel[][] pixel_array)
+   public MutablePixelArrayPicture(Pixel[][] pixel_array);

+   // Creates new object by providing geometry and initial value for all pixels.
+   public MutablePixelArrayPicture(int width, int height, Pixel initial_value);

+   // Creates new object by providing geometry.
+Initial value should be medium gray.
+   public MutablePixelArrayPicture(int width, int height);
    ```
    The first dimension of pixel_array is the width and the second is the height.
 In other words, pixel_array.length will be the width of the picture and pixel_array[0].length will be the height of the picture.
 The pixel at coordinate (x,y) is located at pixel_array[x][y].